sh3rin3j3sna/Bank-Churn-prediction/README.md

 # Bank-Churn-prediction
+The data set is from Kaggle : https://www.kaggle.com/datasets/aakash50897/churn-modellingcsv
 # 1. Introduction
 For this study, I hope to accomplish the following: a.Determine and visualise the elements that contribute to client churn: